AlejandroGonzalR/grammar-tree-constructor/README.md

 Only open the .html file in your favorite navigation browser.

+Review this [link](https://www.sciencedirect.com/topics/computer-science/derivation-tree) to know and learn about the construction of the grammatical deviation tree.

 ## Authors

 * **Viviana Amezquita** - *Initial work* - [viviamezquita18](https://github.com/viviamezquita18)